9 Tips To Improve Financial Literacy

 7. Take a Course

 Taking a personal finance course at your local community college or online can help you learn more ways to improve your financial health.
-Many of these resources aim to improve your understanding of different aspects of finance, whether it’s saving money or paying down debt.
-Depending on your needs, you may also be able to find a course that’s targeted for your unique situation.
+Many of these resources aim to improve your understanding of different aspects of finance, whether saving money or paying down debt.
+Depending on your needs, you may also be able to find a course targeted for your unique situation.
 For example, you can find a course on investing in stocks or saving for retirement.

 8. Set Goals